The warmup system has two primary functions:

 - Keeping the site optimized when automated cache purges happen

 - Preemptively optimizing all pages found in a configured URL source.

-Once you click the button, the system will first try to estimate how many optimizations will be used in the process, so you can decide whether this fits your optimizations quota.
-Once the estimate is done, you can confirm the start of the warmup.
+Once you click the button, the system estimates how many optimizations will be used in the process.
+After the estimate is done, you can confirm the start of the warmup.

 Additionally, variation cookies with known values are configured, the system will prepare optimized versions of all possible combinations of the cookies and their known values.
 This ensures great coverage of possible organic requests resulting in a much better cache hit ratio after the warmup is complete.

 Further information for this feature implementation per platform can be found in the following articles: